林偉明

 Translate the structural elegance and precision of G+C's physical buildings into a digital interface that instills confidence in high-value clients?

-As a devloper/client
+As a developer/client

-Their buildings were modern and structured; their website was chaotic and dated.I want to quickly filter projects by type (e.g., High-Rise vs. Commercial), so I can assess if G+C is the right fit for my specific investment.
+I want to quickly filter projects by type (e.g., High-Rise vs. Commercial), so I can assess if G+C is the right fit for my specific investment.

 As a firm partner